jovialcore/jovialcore/README.md

 #### What am I doing now ?
 - 🔭 I’m currently freelancing but 🔭 Job Searching 🔭.
-- 💬 I also write some topics around my stack on my blog:[jovialcore.tech](https://jovialcore.tech)
+- 💬 I also write some topics around my stack on my blog -[jovialcore.tech](https://jovialcore.tech)

 ##### Other...
 - 👯 Opensourcing ...